HybriD3-database/MatD3/doc/website.rst

    http --verify=no https://materials.hybrid3.duke.edu/materials/datasets/317/

-Another usefull way to request datasets is through a python script using the requests library.
+Another usefull way to request datasets/systems/references is through a python script using the requests library.
 The simplest way to request every dataset in the database (in Python 3.*) would be this:

 .. code:: bash